-The Oregon Society of Radiologic Technologist board of directors would like to thank you for being a member of the OSRT.
+The Oregon Society of Radiologic Technologist board of directors would like to thank ALL technologists for the essential services you continue to provide.

-Due to the impact of COVID-19, the board voted to extend current memberships at NO CHARGE for an additional year.
-We will extend your membership for you, all we ask is that you please log in and review/update your contact information.
+Due to the ongoing impact of COVID-19, the board voted to extend current memberships at NO CHARGE for one year.
+We will extend your membership for you, all we ask is that you please log in and review/update your contact information here.

 As part of the omnibus bill passed on Dec.
 28, 2020, Congress substantially reduced planned Medicare payments cuts to radiology services from a proposed 10 percent reduction to 3.75 percent.
 The reductions will be enacted in the summer of 2021.

 The move came as a result of the efforts of the American Society of Radiologic Technologists, American Medical Association, American College of Radiology and other medical imaging groups that pushed for the passage of House Resolution 8702, a measure that addressed substantial Medicare reimbursement cuts planned for 2021.
 The original cuts would have resulted in significant decreases in payment levels for radiology, interventional radiology, nuclear medicine, radiation oncology and radiation therapy procedures.

 As part of the omnibus bill, Congress will look at adjusting the Medicare reimbursement reductions for radiology services more in the future.

 Starting 01/01/2021 the fee for a license to practice medical imaging will increase from $5 a month to $9 a month.

 This licensing fee increase will be the first one in 10 years and it is necessary to stabilize the OBMI’s revenue stream after years of depleted annual financial reserves.

 Become a member of OSRT to receive updates about OBMI happenings, or request important updates direclty from OBMI via their website.